rajkmajk/mini-projects/README.md

 # mini-projects
-Some mini projects I made, but didn't have where to put
+Some mini projects I made, but didn't know where to put